-But placing such "what ifs" aside, Allende and his government were the rightful albeit minority incumbents in a robust democratic system and it is shameful that they were removed in a way that not only broke the social contract but also jeopardised the system itself.
-It is a credit to Chile that democratic norms have since been reinstated.
+But, placing such "what ifs" aside, Allende and his government were the rightful albeit minority incumbents in a robust democratic system and it is shameful that they were removed in a way that not only broke the social contract but also jeopardised the system itself.
+It is a credit to Chile that democratic norms have since been restored.

 It is consoling to know that he lived to see his humiliation at home and abroad as well as the gradual dismantling of the safeguards he so carefully put in place to ensure that he and his cronies would never be brought to justice let alone charged.
 At the time of his death over 300 cases had been filed against Pinochet.

 "At the end he was surrounded by lawyers who tried to defend the indefensible," observed Isabel Allende, the Chilean novelist and relative of Salvador Allende.
 "I would have preferred for the courts to have finished their work.
 I wish there had been a conviction and a sentence."

 In her book 'My Invented Country' Isabel Allende asks, "Who was Pinochet, really?
 Why was he so feared?
 Why was he admired?"